-Avalanche requires one license for each mobile device or infrastructure device it manages.
-When a server detects a new wireless device, a license request is sent to the License Server.
+Avalanche requires one license for each infrastructure or mobile device it manages.
+When a server detects a new device, a license request is sent to the License Server.
 The License Server then sends a license to the server to be distributed.
 The license file is unique to the server and cannot be transferred to another server.
 Once the device receives the license, Avalanche can manage that device.
 If a license expires or is released, the license returns to the pool of licenses at the License Server until it is requested by another server.